louisnw01/lightweight-charts-python/docs/source/reference/abstract_chart.md

 If `keep_drawings` is `True`, any drawings made using the `toolbox` will be redrawn with the new data.
 This is designed to be used when switching to a different timeframe of the same symbol.

 `None` can also be given, which will erase all candle and volume data displayed on the chart.

+You can also add columns to color the candles (https://tradingview.github.io/lightweight-charts/tutorials/customization/data-points)
 ```